 - Official Cosplay Gear: Disney offers plenty of girl-sized outfits of Anna's and Elsa's dresses, especially since Elsa's ice dress turned out to be far more popular than anticipated.

-- One Steve Limit: Perhaps unintentionally, many of the books feature a character named Lars.
+- One Steve Limit: Averted, perhaps unintentionally.
+Many of the books feature a character named Lars.
 One is an older brother of Prince Hans, one is a relative of Oaken, and another is an ice harvester.

 - Our Trolls Are Different: The trolls are small humanoids made of rock, and very friendly, often to the point of not caring about personal space.